2023 Ukrainian counteroffensive: Ukraine

 Ukraine suffered heavy casualties during the counteroffensive.
 Western officials have said that such losses were not unexpected for attacking forces.
 The New York Times reported that Ukraine's equipment losses were as high as 20% of the weaponry sent to the battlefield during the beginning of the offensive.
 This forced Ukraine to change tactics to focus more on attrition-based artillery and missile strikes against Russian positions, reducing the rate of loss to an estimated 10%.

 On 17 August, ABC News interviewed a wounded American volunteer, who said that his unit had taken "85% casualties".
 Another American volunteer from Alaska said it was immediately apparent that they were up against "very organized resistance" from Russian troops.

+Between June and September, the 47th Mechanized Brigade was reported to have suffered around 2,000 casualties out of its initial complement of 5,000 soldiers, representing a casualty rate of 45%.

 According to Western military analyst Donald Hill, Russian production of drones and other weapons has taken a serious toll on the attacking Ukrainians, with some brigades involved in the offensives losing over 50% of their vehicles damaged or destroyed.
 According to a report by Forbes on 9 October, Ukraine's success in just advancing to within artillery range of Tokmak cost them hundreds of vehicles and possibly thousands of lives.

 According to Western analysts, the Ukrainians had lost 518 vehicles in Zaporizhzhia as of 10 November visually confirmed, compared to 600 Russian losses.
 In a later report by Forbes, the Ukrainians were said to have suffered "roughly" the same losses as the Russians during the counteroffensive, in both troops and vehicles.

+As of 21 June 2026, UALosses has confirmed by name Ukrainian casualties between 4 June 2023 and 31 December 2023 as 13,841 killed, 6,367 missing, and 839 captured.

 According to claims by the Russian MoD, the Ukrainians had lost over 90,000 wounded and killed personnel, almost 600 tanks and around 1,900 armored vehicles during the counteroffensive, although the ISW considered these to be "implausible".